Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 - The project uses bootstrap for navbar and layout designs.
 - The project uses google fonts to specify the font chosen.
 - The project uses the django framework to simplify the building process.
-- The project uses python to
+- The project uses python.
 - The project uses Javascript

 # Testing